Clinton County, Ohio Employees are eligible for benefits if:

 For employees who have a change in status from part-time or temporary to full time, enrollment forms must be submitted within 30 days of the change in status.

-The health care reform law allows you to keep your children on your health plan until they turn 26.
+The health care reform law allows you to keep your children on your health plan until the end of the month in which they turn 26.
 That means that the maximum dependent age will be age 26 under the federal law.
 To be eligible for this coverage, children do not need to be financially dependent on you for support, claimed as dependents on your tax return, residents of your household, enrolled as students or unmarried to be eligible.
 Children-inlaw (spouses of children) and grandchildren are not eligible.
 “Children” includes natural children, legally adopted children, stepchildren and children who are dependent on you during the waiting period before adoption.

 Ohio allows you to cover your adult dependent children from age 26 – 28.
 Certain rules apply to this coverage and eligibility must be met before they qualify.
 Additional premium is required by the participant to enroll in this coverage.
 Contact Human Resources for specific information on this extension of coverage.